 New works by three Montreal-based artists; Peggy Kouroumalos, Claire Milbrath, and Sherry Walchuk, each exploring ideas of home - through nostalgia, daydream, and imagination.

 Peggy Kouroumalos is an artist from Toronto, Ontario, currently living in Montreal, Quebec.
 Through the representation of re-counted personal memories or invented open-ended narratives, her interests’ lie in creating a point of intersection from various influences from the past; art historical, cinematic, literary or cultural.
-By working in a free associative manner she explores our cultures voracious appetite for collecting and consuming objects and images, creating her own visual language with a combination of elements driven by recurring themes of death, desire, alienation and transformation.
+By working in a free associative manner she explores our cultures voracious appetite for collecting objects and consuming images, creating her own visual language with a combination of elements driven by recurring themes of death, desire, alienation and transformation.

 Kouroumalos studied drawing and painting at the Ontario College of Art and Design and graduated with a Masters of Fine Arts at Concordia University.
 She has exhibited her work since 2006 in various solo and group shows in Canada, the U.S. and Europe.

 Claire Milbrath is an artist and editor-in-chief of art publication ‘The Editorial Magazine’.
 Milbrath grew up in Victoria BC.
 She currently lives in Montreal in an apartment with her two best friends, and spends most of her time laying in bed painting or doing the layout for her magazine.
 Untrained in art, her work possesses a beautiful child-like quality as well as being comic and nostalgic.
 She is inspired by the naïve painters, Henri Rousseau and Seraphine Louis.